koirand/git-zoo/README.md

 ```

 ## Usage
-Execute `git zoo install` on your git repository.
-This will create a git hook symbolic link in `.git/hooks/prepare-commit-msg`.
+Execute `git zoo` command on your git repository.
+It will create a git hook symbolic link in `.git/hooks/prepare-commit-msg`.
+When you commit, you see that the commit message is automatically edited.

 If you have already created git hooks, you can add the command as follows:

 ```